 Use the program search application to connect with a CDL training school near you.

 Professional truck drivers deliver more goods than aviation and rail combined, making truck driving and transportation one of the ten largest industries in America.
 If you’re thinking about becoming a truck driver, it’s important to explore the ins and outs of what it’s like to be part of this industry.

-Aside from the freedom of being your own boss, the number one reason people decide to become professional truck drivers is the high rate of pay.
-Unlike traditional jobs that only pay you an hourly or fixed salary, regardless of your work load.
-The professional truck driver is paid for every single mile they drive.
-They earn a fixed rate based on your mileage.
-For most entry-level truck drivers the starting mileage rate is $26 – $.29 per mile, but that number can increase significantly based on other factors.
-Read More >>
+Aside from the freedom of being your own boss, the number one reason people look to truck driving is for the high rate of pay.
+Unlike traditional jobs that pay an hourly or fixed salary regardless of your workload, professional truck drivers are paid for every single mile they drive.

 Read about getting an entry level trucking job after completing your training.
 From schools with job placement to your resume and career advancement, read on to learn more.

 Quote from a job available on CDL Job Now: “Options for medical, dental, vision and life insurance, short-term disability and more”

 Most trucking companies offer both health and dental insurance.
 Larger companies offer stock options and retirement accounts.
 Truckers can expect sick and paid vacation days each year, both amounts that will increase the longer you stay with the company.
 Prescription medication coverage, life insurance policies, and other forms of medical assistance are also generally offered as part of a benefits package.
 In addition, you can expect pay bonuses and increases on an annual basis.